Specialist repairs at famous Craigievar Castle get under way

 In 2021, historians at Craigievar Castle used 3D technology, past archaeological studies and watercolour paintings to discover fortifications at the castle which hinted at a violent history.

-As part of the initiative, the 16th century “barmkin” walls were rediscovered and mapped out.
+As part of the initiative, the 16th Century walls were rediscovered and mapped out.

 Now a rarity across historical sites in Scotland, they would have drastically altered the seven-storey tower’s appearance, turning it into a well-guarded courtyard.

-The works will also be focusing on conserving these newly discovered walls.
+The current works will also be focusing on conserving these newly discovered walls.

 Now the National Trust for Scotland, which is a charity that relies on donations, has launched a “Pink Again” campaign.